-Synopsis: Upgrades crime of leader of auto theft trafficking network; establishes second degree crime of participant in auto theft trafficking network.
+LEGISLATIVE FISCAL ESTIMATE [First Reprint] ASSEMBLY, No. 5034 STATE OF NEW JERSEY 220th LEGISLATURE DATED: MARCH 27, 2023 SUMMARY Synopsis: Expands crime of leader of auto theft trafficking network; establishes third degree crime of participant in auto theft trafficking network.
 Type of Impact: Annual State expenditure and revenue increases.
 Agencies Affected: Department of Corrections, State Parole Board, Department of Law and Public Safety, the Judiciary, Office of the Public Defender.

-Office of Legislative Services Estimate

-Fiscal Impact Annual

-State Cost Increase Indeterminate

-State Revenue Increase Indeterminate

-- The Office of Legislative Services (OLS) projects that this bill will result in annual State expenditure and revenue increases.
-The following State agencies would incur caseload and expenditure increases: i) the Department of Corrections would have to house more inmates for longer terms of imprisonment and the State Parole Board would have to supervise their return to society; ii) the Department of Law and Public Safety would have to prosecute additional cases if the upgraded penalties create a reluctance on the part of a defendant to enter a guilty plea; iii) the Judiciary would have to adjudicate additional cases; and iv) the Office of the Public Defender would have to represent additional low-income criminal defendants. - The OLS does not have sufficient information on the potential increases in number of convictions and terms of imprisonment resulting from the bill's provisions and therefore is unable to estimate the costs to the State. - This bill would upgrade the crime of leader of an auto theft trafficking network to a crime of the first degree and establish a second degree crime of participant in auto theft trafficking network.
+Office of Legislative Services Estimate Fiscal Impact Annual State Cost Increase Indeterminate State Revenue Increase Indeterminate - The Office of Legislative Services (OLS) projects that this bill will result in annual State expenditure and revenue increases.
+The following State agencies would incur caseload and expenditure increases: i) the Department of Corrections would have to house more inmates in State prisons and the State Parole Board would have to supervise their return to society; ii) the Department of Law and Public Safety would have to prosecute additional cases; iii) the Judiciary would have to adjudicate additional cases; and iv) the Office of the Public Defender would have to represent additional low-income criminal defendants. - The OLS does not have sufficient information on the potential increases in number of convictions and terms of imprisonment resulting from the bill's provisions and therefore is unable to estimate the costs to the State. - This bill expands the crime of leader of an auto theft trafficking network and establishes a third degree crime of participant in auto theft trafficking network.
 The OLS notes the State may receive indeterminate revenue from regular and enhanced fines imposed on individuals convicted of the crimes under this bill.
 However, the State's ability to collect criminal fines and penalties has historically been limited.